Introduction

 Setting up DNS

-I will be using Hetzner DNS for this, but you can use any service you want (probably HETZNER DNS, your domain name registrar DNS' service or host your own nameservers).
-Switch from your cloud dashboard to DNS dashboard (top-right corner, 9 squares button) and add a new DNS zone.
-Please read through the HETZNER's get started with DNS guide.
+I will be using Hetzner DNS for this, but you can use any service you want (probably Hetzner DNS, your domain name registrar DNS' service or host your own nameservers).
+In Hetzner Console, navigate to the project in which you want the zone, and add a new DNS zone.
+Please read through Hetzner's DNS documentation.
 You do not have to go really into detail.
 Write your domain where it asks you to and proceed to the "Name server" tab.
 Here you find 3 domains.
 Copy everyone of them, each at a time to your domain name registar's dashboard.
 I am using Namecheap.

 Namecheap has this settings located in Account -> Dashboard -> Domain List -> Manage -> Domain -> Nameservers -> Custom DNS -> Add the fist 2 nameservers -> ADD NAMESERVER -> Add the third one -> Save.